adityasrini/ultralist-docs/quickstart.md

 Finally, after all the work has been done, you can archive the todos so they are cleared off the list.

-You can archive each one individually by running `ultralist ar [id]`, but since we have completed many todos today, we can run `todolist ac` instead, which will archive all completed todos.
+You can archive each one individually by running `ultralist ar [id]`, but since we have completed many todos today, we can run `todolist ar completed` instead, which will archive all completed todos.

 ![](images/archive_completed.png)